Skip to main content

 Solution:

-1. Go to J2Commerce -> Payments -> Payment Methods and open the eWAY Rapid settings.
+1. Go to J2Commerce -> Setup -> Payment Methods and open the eWAY Rapid settings.

 2. Confirm both the API Key and API Password fields are filled in.